Manx Wildlife Trust is keen to find out what is happening to our butterfly populations; are the numbers of some species growing and others declining?

 We wanted 4 which would be easily identifiable to iron out misidentification and to help you grow in confidence as a wildlife spotter!

 - Holly blue - Again it’s the most easily identified blue butterfly and is a frequent visitor to gardens (So most likely to be seen).
-This species is renowned for its numbers fluctuating, its population forms a predictable cycle over a few years, and is believed to be caused by parasitism from the wasp Listrodomus nycthemerus whose sole host is the Holly Blue.
-As it is moving Northwards and we are on the edge of its range then the Manx numbers are significant.
+This species is renowned for its numbers fluctuating; its population forms a predictable cycle over a few years which is believed to be caused by parasitism from the wasp Listrodomus nycthemerus whose sole host is the Holly Blue.
+As it is moving Northwards and we are on the edge of its range, the Manx numbers are significant.

 - The wall - It is found around the coasts and extends as far north as southern Scotland.
-Over the last decade it has declined substantially in many inland areas of the UK This may be because climate change is creating a “lost generation” according to research by Belgian scientists.
-In recent years, instead of the offspring of the wall butterflies found flying in July and August spending winter as a caterpillar before emerging as a butterfly the following year, warm conditions encourage the caterpillars to quickly turn into a butterfly by September and October.
-At this time of year, it is often too cold and there are no suitable larval food plant.
+Over the last decade it has declined substantially in many inland areas of the UK.
+This may be because climate change is creating a “lost generation” according to research by Belgian scientists in recent years.
+Instead of the offspring of the wall butterflies found flying in July and August spending winter as a caterpillar before emerging as a butterfly the following year, warm conditions encourage the caterpillars to quickly turn into a butterfly by September and October.
+At this time of year, it is often too cold and there are no suitable larval food plants.
 So, the autumn butterflies are a lost generation, leaving no caterpillars that can survive to become butterflies the following spring.
 It would be good to see what is happening to our Island population.

 Here are all 19 of the butterfly species found in the Isle of Man: